 N. Friesen and S. Lowe, “The questionable promise of social media for education: Connective learning and the commercial imperative,” J. Comput.
 Assist.
 Learn., vol. 28, no. 3, pp. 183–194, 2012.

-W. W. Hartup, “Peer relations,” in Handbook of child psychology: formerly Carmichael’s Manual of child psychology, New York: Wiley, 1983.
+W. W. Hartup, “Peer relations,” in Handbook of Child Psychology: Formerly Carmichael’s Manual of Child Psychology, John Wiley & Sons, 1983.

 T. Jenkins, “On the difficulty of learning to program,” Diffic.
 Learn. to Progr., vol. 4, pp. 53–58, 2002.

-R. Lister, B. Simon, E. Thompson, J. L. Whalley, and C. Prasad, “Not seeing the forest for the trees,” in Proceedings of the 11th annual SIGCSE conference on Innovation and technology in computer science education - ITICSE ’06, 2006, pp. 118–122.
+R. Lister, B. Simon, E. Thompson, J. L. Whalley, and C. Prasad, “Not seeing the forest for the trees: Novice programmers and the SOLO taxonomy,” in Proceedings of the 11th annual SIGCSE conference on Innovation and technology in computer science education - ITICSE ’06, 2006, pp. 118–122.